dieselfox1/fincommerce/docs/apis/store-api/resources-endpoints/products.md

 		"low_stock_remaining": null,
 		"add_to_cart": {
 			"text": "Add to cart",
-			"description": "Add &ldquo;WordPress Pennant&rdquo; to your cart" }
+			"description": "Add &ldquo;finpress Pennant&rdquo; to your cart" }
 	}
 ]